mhaowork/amblegpt/README.md

 Import this Blueprint: https://github.com/mhaowork/HA_blueprints/tree/main

 If you already have SgtBatten/HA_blueprints, you will need to manually edit its YAML in Home Assistant following [this guide](https://www.home-assistant.io/docs/automation/using_blueprints/#keeping-blueprints-up-to-date) and  copy [this file](https://github.com/mhaowork/HA_blueprints/blob/main/Frigate%20Camera%20Notifications/Stable) over.
 This new file contains a new subscriptoin to AmbleGPT's MQTT messages and inserts GPT generated summaries in notifications.

+**That's it for the installation!**

+Note, the processing time for each video clip, which includes decoding and processing, varies based on the CPU speed of your host machine and OpenAI API round-trip time.
+So in reality, you will see one notification first which includes the usual static message like "Person Detected - Front camera".
+Then after a delay, the notification text will update automatically to show the AmbleGPT summary.

 ## Future Work